Reading Time 3 min 10 sec

 “It was tough to hear that because I live near there,” Armstrong told The Black Wall Street Times.

 While working for Subway as a developer, Armstrong would drive past the store daily going to corporate appointments, to his kid’s sports activities, and to church.
 But one drive was different, and he had an epiphany driving past the Subway store that day.
 He heard God tell him to open the store, and he did.

-Armstrong’s stores participate in local philanthropy by donating 10 percent of its proceeds every month to the Morton Health Clinic, which is only a half mile from the Pine and Peoria store.
-Additionally, the first day his first store opened, the store baked and delivered 50 loafs of bread to John 3:16 Mission, a local charity that provides services for Tulsa’s homeless and needy.
+Armstrong’s stores participate in local philanthropy by donating 10 percent of its proceeds every month to the Morton Health Clinic, which is only a half-mile from the Pine and Peoria store.
+Additionally, the first day his first store opened, the store baked and delivered 50 loaves of bread to John 3:16 Mission, a local charity that provides services for Tulsa’s homeless and needy.

 His willingness to give has been well-received by the community: The Pine and Peoria store has seen an increase in sales weekly since its initial opening in January.